mout/mout/doc/object.md

-## deepEquals(a, b):Boolean
+## deepEquals(a, b, [callback]):Boolean

-Recursively tests whether two objects contain the same keys and values.
+Recursively tests whether two objects contain the same keys and equal values.

-Tests whether the objects contain the same keys and equal values.
+`callback` specifies the equality comparison function.
+It defaults to using the strict equals (`===`) operator.

 If the values are both an object, it will recurse into the objects, checking if their keys/values are equal.
 It will only check the keys and values contained by the objects; it will not check the objects' prototypes.
-If the either of the values are not objects, they will be checked using the `===` operator.
+If the either of the values are not objects, they will be checked using the `callback` function.

 Example: